Your guide to proposals to regulate short-term lets and holiday rentals

 In Scotland, legislation has already been passed to allow "control areas" to be set up in regions where, as Social justice secretary Shona Robison explains, holiday lets are making it "harder for people to find homes to live in."

-Opposing arguments suggest that self-regulating registration would be a better solution, as, under the licensing scheme, "local authorities will have the power to refuse a licence.
+Opposing arguments in Scotland suggest that self-regulating registration would be a better solution, as, under the licensing scheme, "local authorities will have the power to refuse a licence.
 That means the business will be terminated," says SNP member, Fergus Ewing.